-Monitoring surveys with e.g. RXTE \cite{laycock2005} only see pulsars in outburst at $>$10$^{36}$ yet most X-ray binary pulsars spend the majority of the time in quiescence.
-In order to obtain a measure of the true population, it is necessary to observe and count X-ray pulsars in their low luminosity state.
-The very concept of a quiescent low-luminosity state is an open hypothesis, so we target a densely populated environment at known distance and low nH with sufficient sensitivity (10$^{33}$erg/s) to detect the unseen majority.
-Based on observational evidence and theoretical calculations we predicted that Chandra could detect these systems, or place strong restrictions on the quiescent emission scenarios if none were found.

-The focus of this paper is the search for X-ray pulsars in a quiescent state.
-That is, exhibiting emission (whether pulsed or not), at times other than during a type I or "normal" periastron outburst (and excluding type II, "giant" outbursts).
-In this work ~\ref{sect:known} we present new evidence for quiescent emission in previously known pulsars, whose expected outburst dates are predicted by ephemerides.
-However if the SMC harbors a large population of systems that spend most of the time in quiescence it will not be possible to find their orbital parameters by X-ray monitoring.
-Instead these systems can only be found by deep pointed X-ray observations with sufficient angular resolution to guide searches for optical counterparts.
-The orbital parameters can then be measured by photometric monitoring or radial velocity studies.
-There are two compelling scenarios that lead us to expect that such a population exists.
+The recent star-formation episode in the SMC has led to a large population of massive stars, and high mass X-ray binaries (HMXB) which are the relics of the short-lived upper end of the initial mass function.
+The young population, and the majority of the known X-ray binaries, are concentrated in the SMC's bar.